 How to Develop Empathy and Practice it in Relationships

-Many people were never given the scaffolding, modeling, or guidance in identifying, labeling, and validating our own feelings let alone those of others.
-The problem with empathy gaps isn’t a lack of care or some sign of sociopathy but a lack of skill and practice in accessing and understanding subjective emotional experiences.
+There are so many misconceptions about what exactly empathy is and why it’s important.
+Most people were not taught or told the value of identifying, labeling, and validating our own feelings let alone those of others.
+The problem with empathy gaps isn’t a lack of care or some sign of sociopathy (or even strength) but a lack of skill and practice in accessing and understanding subjective emotional experiences.
 This is often tethered by a fundamental miseducation or belief about the value and importance of empathy as a life skill.
 Though many people can go their entire lifetime without really mastering this skill, I’d argue it makes for a less vivid life and one where you can only get so close to the people most dear to you.

 Empathy is often described as “putting yourself in another’s shoes” and being able to mentalize—or truly imagine what it’s like to inhabit the mind, heart, and subjective reality of another person.
 This is a tall order for anyone who grew up in an environment that discouraged exploring and listening to internal cues, those who were implicitly or explicitly told to suppress their emotions, who never immersed themselves in literature, poetry, or any other art form that nourished mentalization, and who struggle to imagine or abstractly picture the complex way in which different human beings experience the world.